ADJECTIVES

 In the example above, "which describe", "which" is a relative pronoun acting as subject, and "describe" is the verb.
 Thus, you can see more proof of the link between adjectives and verbs.
 It suggests again that all adjectives answer What?
 Who?
 When? questions about the noun.

-Another kind of adjective clause is the participial phrase.
+Another kind of adjective clause is the participle clause.
 Like other phrases, they do not contain their own subject.
 Instead, they comprise a participle, modifier and a pronoun or noun phrase, and can go before or after the noun they modify.
 Thus:

 Decorated with bright lights, the house looked beautiful.